mustafabozkaya/Docs/aspnet/mvc/controllers/testing.rst

 The second test depends on the repository returning null, so the mock repository is configured to return null.
 There's no need to create a test database (in memory or otherwise) and construct a query that will return this result - it can be done in a single line as shown.

 The last test verifies that the repository's ``Update`` method is called.
 As we did previously, the mock is called with ``Verifiable`` and then the mocked repository's ``Verify`` method is called to confirm the verifiable method was executed.
-It's not a unit test responsibility to ensure that the ``Update`` method saved the data; that should be done with an integration test.
+It's not a unit test responsibility to ensure that the ``Update`` method saved the data; that can be done with an integration test.

 Integration Testing
 -------------------